bibekanandadatta/JHU-Dissertation-Template/README.md

 - If any chapter is already published at a journal or conference or available in any of the archival repositories (submitted/ to be submitted to a peer-reviewed journal/conference), it is a good idea to declare it at the beginning of the chapter.
 Such an example has been shown in Chapter 2 of the template.
 To have consistent formatting, a `singlespace` environment was used, and the publication was printed with the `\fullcite{}` command.
   - If the chapter is adapted from multiple publications, you can use `enumerate` or `itemize` environments to list all the publications inside the spacing environment.
   - If the listed paper (published, submitted, or in preparation) is not cited anywhere else in the document and you do not want this to appear in the bibliographic references in the back matter, then use the following command.
 This command adds the paper to the group called `mypapers` which are not printed in the bibliography list.
-You can place the command anywhere; maybe in the reference chapter before printing the reference when you are sure about which bib items should not be included.
     ``` latex
     \mybibexclude{citation-key}
     ```

 - For unnumbered chapters that you want to add to the table of contents, use the `\chap` command instead of the `\chapter*` command. (see, *Abstract* and *Acknowledgment*, for example).
 An exception to this is *Dedication* chapter because it does not have a chapter title.

-- Similarly, for unnumbered sections, subsections, and subsubsections that you would like to add to the table of contents, use `\sect`, `\subsect`, and `\subsubsect` commands, respectively.
-If you do not any of these environments to be added to the table of contents, then you can use standard * environments; such as `\section*{}`, etc.
+- Similarly, for unnumbered sections, subsections, and subsubsections that you would like to add to the table of contents, use `\sect`, `\subsect`, and `\subsubsect` environments, respectively.
+These environments are defined in the `OTHER MACROS` section.
+  - If you do not any of these environments to be added to the table of contents, then you can use standard * environments; such as `\section*{}`,  etc.

-- Currently, **three** numbered *paragraph environments*, `\section{}`, `\subsection{}`, and `\subsubsection{}`, are available throughout the document and shown in the TOC.
+- Currently, **three** numbered *paragraph environments*, `\section{}`, `\subsection{}`, and `\subsubsection{}`, are available throughout the document and **two** levels are shown in the TOC.
 You can decrease or increase this by tweaking variables, `\NoSectionLevel` and `\NoTocLevel`.
   - For such a complicated and long document, it is perhaps not a good idea to have more than three levels of paragraphs in the main text section.
   - LaTeX report class offers `\paragraph` and `\subparagraph` levels as 4th and 5th level.
-In case you would like to include those in your document, you will have to configure the styles for them and their appearance in the TOC.
+In case you would like to include those in your document, you will have to configure the styles for them.

 - To override the default spacing from the `parskip` package around the headings of different environments, the `titlesec` package can be used.
 To customize it, add the following command in the preamble (use pt as the units).
 You may have to do a bit of *trial and error* to find consistent spacing.
   ``` latex